ibm-cloud-docs/BlockStorage/configure-iscsi-cloudlinux.md

      ```
      {: codeblock}

      Use uppercase for CHAP names.
-Leave the other CHAP settings commented. {{site.data.keyword.BluSoftlayer_full}} storage uses only one-way authentication.
+Leave the other CHAP settings commented. {{site.data.keyword.cloud}} storage uses only one-way authentication.
 Do not enable Mutual CHAP.
      {:important}